The Reykjavik Summit of the Council of Europe: United around values in the face of extraordinary challenges

 war of aggression.
 Well-functioning democratic institutions, respect

-with stronger European integration are the best guarantee for the
+with stronger European integration, are the best guarantees for

-democratic security of Ukraine and Europe, and are as essential
+the democratic security of Ukraine and Europe and are as essential

 as the reconstruction effort.
 Steps should be taken to increase